“To learn who rules over you, simply find out who you are not allowed to criticize.” -Voltaire

 We are not pragmatic when companies attempt to intimidate us, especially when the tool of choice is vexatious litigation.
-On this, we stand purely on principle; we will never allow you to suppress our rights, we will not be bullied, and we will never back down.
+On this, we stand purely on principle; we will never allow you to suppress our rights, we will not be bullied, we will not be silenced, and we will never back down.

 Reviews & Ratings

 Nearly all threats we receive originate from providers that are dissatisfied with a rating in a review, content of a review, and/or third-party user comments posted to the reviews.
 Threatening us, even once, in any form may be noted in your review and may affect your rating.
 If we prevail in an action brought by you, we will publicize it.

 Case law is on our side in nearly all respects but we are primarily protected from frivolous litigation losses on four fronts: The First Amendment of the United States of America, the Lanham Act, Fair Use and Nominative Fair Use, and Section 230 of the Communications Decency Act.
 Before threatening or bringing legal action, we advise familiarizing yourself with the laws and precedents which protect online publishers.